austincarrig/Lab-Website/readme.md

 </p>
 ```

 If you want to add a new publication, you can copy and paste the entirety of HTML for a publication (such as the HTML shown above) and edit the text to match the new publication.
-If there is a downloadable document for the publication, you should add the new document to the *docs/* folder, and then change the address in the 'href' tag to the proper document name.
+If there is a downloadable document for the publication, you should add the new document to the *docs/* folder, and then change the address in the `href` tag to the proper document name.

 ### Removing Someone From the People Page